 Weirdly, there are a bunch of fictional characters on the road – too!

 The Hollywood could be seen everywhere as it stood on the almost 500-meter high peak of the Hollywood Hills (in Santa Monica), and each character is actually 14 meters tall.
 It is a world-recognized landmark, and I think it is as iconic as Eiffel Tower, Tower Bridge, or Statue of Liberty.
 It is interesting though as much of a landmark it is, unlike the others it does not very “welcome” large groups of visitors come close to the signs based on the reasons of quietness to the residents and traffic safety.

 Driving and Hiking to the sign is possible.
 (But the best view of the sign is always from afar) 🙂

 Then I walked my way to the Union Station and Little Tokyo.
-The Union Station is a time capsule of which the retro interior has been featured in more than 30 big budget movies like the Pearl Harbor.
+The Union Station is a time capsule of which the retro interior has been featured in more than 30 big-budget movies like Pearl Harbor.

 Buddhist temples, Asian restaurants, galleries, and museums, were found in “J-town,” little Tokyo.
 There were some great Japanese comic and animation stores, and I heard that the California roll was invented right here in Little Tokyo!
 Across the road, the Japanese American National Museum featured a Hello Kitty art exhibition with lots of Hello Kitty limited edition products.

-On the other end of the Grand Avenue was the Walt Disney Music Hall, a modern architecture wonder that stood in front of the skyscrapers in the Downtown area.
+On the other end of Grand Avenue was the Walt Disney Music Hall, a modern architectural wonder that stood in front of the skyscrapers in the Downtown area.
 It’s a famous concert hall made with stainless steel and home to the Los Angeles harmonica orchestra.